 Figure 1: Georges Bank (GB) study area.
-Points represent the sample locations for each of the three surveys and the orange outline represets the core region of GB included in these analyses (42,000 km²).
+Points represent the sample locations for each of the three surveys and the orange outline represents the core region of GB included in these analyses (42,000 km²).
 The red line indicates the Canadian exclusive economic zone (EEZ).